-The Eastern School's Diploma in Acupuncture program is 2500 hours in length and takes three years to complete.
-Graduates of the program receive a Masters level Diploma.
+The Eastern School's Certificate in Acupuncture program is 2500 hours in length and takes three years to complete.
+Graduates of the program receive a Masters level Certificate.

 The program is designed to meet the needs of working adults.
 Classes meet one afternoon/evening per week and and on most weekends, both Saturdays and Sundays, from 8:00am-5:00pm.
 Clinic internship begins in the summer before the third year.
 Internship is 12 months long and students typically attend clinic 1 1/2 days per week.
 Spring and Fall incoming classes are available.

 The year one schedule for the acupuncture program is one afternoon/evening per

 week and most weekends for students who have completed 4 credits in Biology, 3 credits